citusdata/citus_docs/dist_tables/colocation.rst

   SELECT create_distributed_table('event', 'event_id');
   SELECT create_distributed_table('page', 'page_id');

 Given that the data is dispersed across different workers, we cannot simply perform a join as we would on a single PostgreSQL node.
-Instead, we will need to answer this query in two steps:
+Instead, we will need to issue two queries:

 Across all shards of the page table (Q1):